daylanpires/daylanpires/README.md

 <details>
   <summary>👨‍💻 More about me</summary>

   - 💬 I'm 28 years old, I currently live in Brazil.
-I am in a career transition, currently working with people management where I have acquired important skills in communication, problem solving, creativity and teamwork.
+I'm a professional with 5 years of experience in people management, where I developed key skills such as communication, problem-solving, creativity, and teamwork.

-  - ⚡ I like reading, and I believe that seeking to learn new things always contributes to my personal and professional growth.
+  - ⚡ I like to read, and I believe that seeking to learn new things always contributes to my personal and professional growth.
 In my free time I like going to the beach and being in contact with nature, I also like video games and solving problems.
 </details>

 <!-- Links -->